matplotlib/mplfinance/README.md

-The above dataframe contains Open,High,Low,Close data at 1 minute intervervals for the S&P 500 stock index for November 5, 6, 7 and 8, 2019.
+The above dataframe contains Open,High,Low,Close data at 1 minute intervals for the S&P 500 stock index for November 5, 6, 7 and 8, 2019.
 Let's look at the last hour of trading on November 6th, with a 7 minute and 12 minute moving average.

 ```python